hr283/RCAcorrect/README.md

 Inputs are:\
 `./select_full_reads.sh $RUN_ID_PATH $OUTPUT_DIRECTORY $REFERENCE_FASTA $SAMPLE_ID`

+where the reference sequence should be two concatenated copies of the relevant genotype reference sequence.

 Then run `chop_and_correct_RCA.sh` \
 The steps carried out in this script are as follows:
 (1) Select 100bp anchor at start of reference genome \